Religions and ethical systems

 Agnostics and Agnosticism:

-Uncertainty about whether God exists.
+Uncertainty about whether God exists:

-worshipped by humans down through history.
+worshiped by humans down through history.

-A minority of people are strong Atheists who deny
+A minority of people are:

-that any deity or deities exist.
-They believe that the hundreds of the religious
+Most Agnostics and Atheists believe that the hundreds of the religious

 did not create humans; it was humans who created